Playing behind closed doors is only way for Bundesliga clubs to survive, says DFL chief Seifert | Goal.com

 Borussia Dortmund CEO Hans-Joachim Watzke said on Sunday that he believed that if football is to recommence, it will be without the presence of fans in the stands.

-“If we play again this season, it will be ghost games,” he said on Sportschau.
+“If we play again this season, it will be ghost games,” Watzke said on Sportschau.

 “Nobody in the Bundesliga still assumes that we will still have games with supporters.”